 We affirm that the Holy Spirit is the third person of the Trinity, proceeding from the Father and the Son and equal in deity.
 He is the giver of all life, active in the creating and ordering of the universe; He is the agent of inspiration and the new birth; He restrains sin and Satan; and He indwells and sanctifies all believers.

 We affirm that all things were created by God.
 Angels were created as ministering agents, though some, under the leadership of Satan, fell from their sinless state to become agents of evil.
 The universe was created in six historical days and is continuously sustained by God; thus it both reflects His glory and reveals His truth.
-Human beings were directly created, not evolved, in the very image of God.
+Human beings were directly created, not evolved, in the very image of God, as either biologically male or female from the womb.
 As reasoning moral agents, they are responsible under God for understanding and governing themselves and the world.

 We affirm that the Bible, both Old and New Testaments, though written by men, was supernaturally inspired by God so that all its words are the written true revelation of God; it is therefore inerrant in the originals and authoritative in all matters.
 It is to be understood by all through the illumination of the Holy Spirit, its meaning determined by the historical, grammatical, and literary use of the author’s language, comparing Scripture with Scripture.